How to do a OWW Event

 Hold a shared evening supper, lunch, coffee morning or even a breakfast before work.
 Invite friends, neighbours and colleagues new and old.
-Highlight fair-trade, local and organic food and drinks and their role in shaping a more equitable and enduring future for people and the natural environment.
-Raise issues about hunger in the midst of plenty; ask how successful the IF campaign has been to persuade World leaders to take action to end hunger.
+Highlight fair trade, local and organic food and drinks and their role in shaping a more equitqble and enduring future for people and the natural environment.
+Raise issues about hunger in the midst of penty; ask how successful the IF campaign was to persuade world Leaders to take effective action to end hunger.
 Discuss what we can do about consumer culture and reducing waste to lessen our demand for global resources so that others can have their fair share.
-Use our Grace Across Faiths resource to add an inter faith dimension.
+Use our Grace Accross Faiths resource to add an inter faith dimension.

-Have a multicultural meal with recipes from the different cultural groups in your locality and reflect on what you can do together today in sharing and caring for your communities that will contribute to a peaceful and eqitable community for your children
+Have a multicultural meal with recipes from the different cultural groups in your locality and reflect on what you can do together today in sharing and caring for your communities that will contribute to a peaceful and equitable community for your children.

 Gather people together to WALK through the town, giving out One World Week leaflets.
 Show solidarity with thousands of others who are concerned to find a way to live that helps to combat climate change, to reduce waste and to use money and investments to satisfy needs now and invest in building an enduring world with peace and justice for all its people.

 Invite key speakers from different faith groups to speak on how their faith responds to the idea that we should "Aspire not to have more but to be more" and what that might mean for how we could "LIVE DIFFERENTLY" to try to eradicate poverty and protect the natural world and its resources for future generations.
 What common ground is shared across different faiths?
 How have other OWW supporters around the world gathered people together to work for a common cause?
 How could you use our themed presentations as a focus for discussion groups and further inspiration for action?